 The "driving to Barstow" bit on Have You Seen Me Lately eerily echoes the time and place of Kinison's death, in a car crash in the California desert.

-After The Chaser was pulled for two weeks following a particularly offensive sketch, the next show they aired showed them doing good things for the community, including: Closing Scientology down for good, getting rid of all the Andre Rieu CDs in the world, and Taking Kyle Sandilands off the air permanently.
+After The Chaser's War on Everything was pulled for two weeks following a particularly offensive sketch, the next show they aired showed them doing good things for the community, including: Closing Scientology down for good, getting rid of all the Andre Rieu CDs in the world, and Taking Kyle Sandilands off the air permanently.
 Four days later, this happens, although, most Australians would argue that this doesn't count, as Mr. Sandilands really is an asshole.

 Subverted, as Kyle Sandilands just moved to another radio staion, where he continued to rise from the ashes with every scathing comment.